 Bonus benefit: covering your garage windows is also a good idea to keep potential burglars from scoping out the contents of your garage.

 Another garage cooling tip is to avoid parking a vehicle you’ve just driven inside the garage.
 If you plan to spend some time in the garage doing an activity after arriving home, this tip is especially useful.

-After being driven, vehicles can retain heat for hours (from engine heat and their metal bodies engine being in the sun).
-After parking in your garage after a trip, that heat is slowly transferred to your garage’s interior.
+After being driven, vehicles can retain heat for hours (from engine heat and their metal bodies being in the sun).
+After parking in your garage following a trip, that heat is slowly transferred to your garage’s interior.

 Sure, it might be a little inconvenient to move your vehicle from the driveway to the garage later in the day, but every little bit helps.

 An excess of floor clutter in the garage can prevent you from parking vehicles inside.
 A disorganized garage additionally makes it difficult to locate a stored item when you need it.